JACマガジン

 Specified Skills in the field of construction stipulates that Specified Skilled Worker (i) "the number of foreign construction workers (and the total) shall not exceed the number of full-time employees."

-Please also see here for information on the number of people accepted with Specified Skills.
+See also here for the number of people accepted for Specified Skills.

 ⑩ Related organizations

-In the case of technical intern training, there are many organizations and parties involved between companies and trainees, such as supervising organizations, the Technical Intern Training Organization, and sending agencies.
+In the case of Technical Intern Training, the number of organizations and parties that fall between the company and the trainee, such as the supervising organization, the Technical Intern Training organization, and the sending organization, is large.

-What to consider about the difference between Specified Skills and technical intern training
+What to think about in terms of the difference between Specified Skills and Technical Intern Training

 While Specified Skills can provide immediately employable people to make up for labor shortages, they also require high levels of skills and Japanese language proficiency, meaning the number of applicants tends to be small to begin with.